radiusxyz/madara/docs/getting-started-with-encrypted-mempool.md

 - starknet_decryptEncryptedInvokeTransaction (for testing)
 - starknet_addEncryptedInvokeTransaction

-Other functions (for DeclareTransaction & DeployTransaction and provide decryption key..) are currently under development.
+Other functions (for DeclareTransaction & DeployTransaction and provideDecryptionKey..) are currently under development.

 Offering a brief overview of usage as follows: